mehmet-kozan/pdf-parse/docs/troubleshooting.md

 To ensure `pdf-parse` works correctly with Next.js (especially on serverless platforms like Vercel), add the following configuration to your `next.config.ts` file.
 This allows Next.js to include `pdf-parse` as an external package for server-side usage:

-Load moduels for serverless enviroment:
+Load modules for serverless environment:
 ```js
 // next.config.ts for vercel deploy
 import type { NextConfig } from "next";